US Fabrics' EcoTubes™ Geotextile Tubes

 Parameters that must be checked include: sludge flow, sludge concentration, flocculent flow, flocculent concentration, post-dilution water flow and injection points.

 It’s always best to consult with a professional polymer supplier and conduct bench tests to determine the correct products, optimum dosage and proper methods for setting up a polymer mixing and injection system.
-US Fabrics offers Hanging Bags free of charge to test your sludge.
+US Fabrics offers Hanging Bags to test your sludge.

 For more info on polymers please see: Power Point Presentation: Polymer & Sludge Bags